Click here to be taken to the application on the NSF ETAP site.

 -No research experience is necessary and in fact students who have never done research are strongly encouraged to apply as this program is specifically designed with those students in mind.

--While students are not expected to know that they want to work in the nuclear field in the future, all students should at least be interested in the possibility.
+-While students are not expected to know that they want to work in the nuclear field in the future, all students should at least be interested in this possibility.

 If you have any questions about the REU program or the application process please send an email to